 Many large technology companies are located in Central Texas.
-Some, like Dell Technologies, have called the Austin area home for decades while others, like Tesla and Oracle, have recently moved their headquarters to Austin.
+Some, like Dell Technologies, have called Austin home for decades while others, like Tesla and Oracle, have recently moved their headquarters to Austin.
 Additionally, many technology companies like Samsung, Amazon, Google and Facebook have a large and growing presence in Central Texas.